raphnet/pj64raphnetraw/README.md

 This input plugin for project64 uses the direct controller access feature offered by raphnet N64 to USB adapters (versions 3 and up) to let the emulated game communicate with the controllers directly.

-* Perfect accuracy: The controller works exactly as it would on a N64 system, without any calibration or tweaking.
+* Perfect accuracy: The controller stick works exactly as it would on a N64 system, without any calibration or tweaking.
-* Rumble Pak and Controller Pak (mempak) support (and potentially other accesories too [not confirmed])
+* Rumble Pak, Controller Pak (mempak), Transfer Pak and Bio sensor support.
-* Support for other peripherals that connect to controller ports (eg: N64 mouse) [not confirmed]
+* N64 Mouse support and VRU support.
 * Low latency

 ## Project homepage